PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

-1. **General information**: At the top of the “Corpus summary” dialogue box, you’ll see the name of the corpus, the feature system currently being used, and the number of words (entries) in the corpus.
+1. **General information**: At the top of the “Corpus summary” dialogue box, you’ll see the name of the corpus, the feature system currently being used, and the number of word types (entries) in the corpus.
 2. **Inventory**: Under the “Inventory” tab, there will generally be three sections, “Consonants,” “Vowels,” and “Other.”
 (Note that this assumes there is an interpretable feature system being used; if not, then all elements in the inventory will be shown together.)
-Clicking the box next to “Consonants” will show you the current set of consonants, roughly arranged according to the IPA chart.
-Similarly, clicking the box next to “Vowels” will show you the current set of consonants, roughly arranged according to the IPA chart.
+If there is a feature system in place, consonants and vowels will be arranged in a manner similar to an IPA chart.
+(For more on how to edit this arrangement, see :ref:`inventory_categories`.)
 Any other symbols (e.g., the symbol for a word boundary, #) will be shown under “Other.”

    a. **Segments**: Clicking on any individual segment in the inventory will